gulfiliz/gulfiliz.github.io/_posts/2025-03-17-modular-origami.md

 - Dodecahedron (12 pentagonal faces)
 - Icosahedron (20 triangular faces)

-And the **Archimedean solids** — 13 convex polyhedra with regular polygonal faces of two or more types, the same arrangement of faces at every vertex.
+And the **Archimedean solids**, 13 convex polyhedra with regular polygonal faces of two or more types, the same arrangement of faces at every vertex.

-The truncated icosahedron — 12 pentagons, 20 hexagons —
-is the buckyball, the soccer ball, and one of the most beautiful modular origami targets.
+The truncated icosahedron, 12 pentagons and 20 hexagons, is the buckyball, the soccer ball, and one of the most beautiful modular origami targets.